rwk-unil/xSqueezeIt/README.md

 <img src="images/loading_times.png" alt="loading times" width="600"/>

 HTSlib is used to get the genotype data into an array for each variant entry (record).
-With squishit the genotype data is extracted from the binary compressed file.
+With xSqueezeIt the genotype data is extracted from the binary compressed file.

 Normal loading with HTSlib and traditional BCF :
 ```C